Marketing Strategy

 94% of B2B buyers now use AI tools during evaluation

-60% use LLMs to build initial vendor lists.
-They query ChatGPT first, validate through Google, evaluate through websites, then build the shortlist.
+60% use LLMs to build initial vendor lists — query AI first, validate through Google, then build the shortlist.

 Buying committees have expanded to 10–13 stakeholders